parthasj90/LineUpTest/README.md

 - Currently as there is only one type of api , the app has one folder user.
 - Each folder will contain api.py and schema.py files which contain the routes and schema respectively
 - Requirements.txt and Dockerfile are for containerization purposes.
-- To run only the backend app: python app.py
+- To run only the backend app: move to the backend folder and python app.py

 Frontend: